28anmol/git_cheatsheet/README.md

 # Git and Github Cheatsheet

-### Just a readme which runs through major important git commands and their explanation.
+## Documentation which runs through important git commands and their explanation!
+Learning git the conventional way - through command line interface!

-### Learning git through the conventional way - command line interface
+#### What is Git? - It is a software, helps in version control and tracking of files/modifications

-&nbsp;#### What is Git? - It is a software, helps in version control and tracking of files/modifications &nbsp;#### What is Github? - It is a service.
+#### What is Github? - It is a service.

 **Follow the steps to have git up and running on a folder existing locally on your machine**